-Built as the seat of power by Queen Hatshepsut and Ramses III, one of the greatest pharaohs of Egypt during the new kingdom, Medinet Habu resembled a fortified city, with temples, palaces, chapels, and residential neighborhoods supposed for monks and officers.
+Built because of the seat of power by Queen Hatshepsut and Ramses III, one of the best pharaohs of Egypt throughout the new kingdom, Medinet Habu resembled a fortified town, with temples, palaces, chapels, and residential neighborhoods supposed for monks and officers.

 Queen Hatshepsut | Queen of Egypt | The Pharaoh Woman

 Throughout the invasions of Egypt within the 20th dynasty, the whole population of Thebes (Luxor nowadays) took refuge inside the huge walls of the Mortuary Temple of Ramses III.